symfony/symfony-docs/components/http_foundation.rst

 session to encapsulate a specific dataset like 'attributes' or 'flash messages'.

-This approach also mitigates namespace pollution within the `$_SESSION` super-global because each bag stores all it's data under a unique namespace.
+This approach also mitigates namespace pollution within the `$_SESSION` super-global because each bag stores all its data under a unique namespace.
 This allows Symfony2 to peacefully co-exist with other applications or libraries that might use the `$_SESSION` super-global and all data remains completely compatible with Symfony2's session management.